The Babadook Review - The Horrors Of Grief and Trauma

 The Tragic Background

-When diving deeper into The Babadook, it becomes apparent that the film is rooted in tragedy.
-The family in the movie has a haunting past that shapes their present circumstances, and the tragic event that occurred is the death of the father, who passed away while transporting his wife, Amelia, to the hospital to give birth to their son, Samuel.
-This event serves as the foundation for the grief and trauma experienced by the characters in the film.
+The family in the movie had a tragic event happen that shapes their present circumstances, and that event that occurred is the death of the father, who passed away while transporting his wife, Amelia, to the hospital to give birth to their son, Samuel

 The Babadook's Arrival

-When the Babadook book enters the picture, it quickly becomes a significant element in the film.
-The book serves as the catalyst for the events that follow, as it tells the story of the Babadook, a creature that cannot be rid of.
-This book is more than just a fictional tale; it becomes a tangible representation of the darkness and grief that haunts the characters.
+The book serves as the catalyst for the events that follow, as it tells the story of The Babadook, a creature that cannot be rid of, and this book is more than just a fictional tale; it becomes a tangible representation of the darkness and grief that haunts the characters.

 The creature begins to infiltrate their lives in more ways than one, transforming from a mere bedtime story character into a menacing and real threat.

-The transformation of the Babadook into a real threat mirrors the growing grief and trauma within the characters.
-It represents the unresolved emotions and pain that they have been carrying with them for years.
-As it becomes more present and visible, the characters are forced to confront their inner demons and face the darkness head-on.
+The transformation of The Babadook into a real threat mirrors the growing grief and trauma within the characters, and i represents the unresolved emotions and pain that they have been carrying with them for years.

 The Mother's Resentment

-The film skillfully explores the mother's anger and frustration, showcasing the toll that grief and trauma can have on a person's mental and emotional well-being and the Babadook becomes a manifestation of her own internal struggles, representing the darkness and pain that she carries within herself.
+The film skillfully explores the mother's anger and frustration, showcasing the toll that grief and trauma can have on a person's mental and emotional well-being and The Babadook becomes a manifestation of her own internal struggles, representing the darkness and pain that she carries within herself.

 The Symbolism of the Babadook

-Throughout the film, the Babadook symbolizes the lasting impact of loss and the inability to escape from it.
-It is a physical manifestation of the darkness and pain that the mother, Amelia, and her son, Samuel, carry within themselves.
+It is a physical manifestation of the darkness and pain that the mother and son, carry within themselves.

 It is a symbol of the darkness that they cannot escape from and that their grief always lingering and always present and ready to resurface.